FernandoChu/Reading-stuff/To read.md

 - Type Theory: route 2 http://purelytheoretical.com/sywtltt.html
 - Computability: First check Enderton's then read Cooper's computability theory
 - Second order logic: Finish Enderton's 4th chapter and then go to Shapiro's book.
 Simpson's book seems a little bit harder and should only be tackled once you learn topology and measure theory.
-- Lattice theory: (Kinda niche, not really sure if worth it) Start with Davey and Priestley's book and then check Gratzer's for advanced topics.
+- Lattice theory: (Kinda niche, not really sure if worth it now) Start with Davey and Priestley's book and then check Gratzer's for advanced topics.
+Continuos Lattices are a thing, check Dana Scott.
 - Proof theory (Natural deduction, Prawitz)
 - Category Theory
 ## Philosophical